 Ten-year-old Sophie is in for the adventure of a lifetime when she meets the Big Friendly Giant.
 Naturally scared at first, the young girl soon realizes that the twenty-four-foot behemoth is actually quite gentle and charming.
 As their friendship grows, Sophie's presence attracts the unwanted attention of Bloodbottler, Fleshlumpeater, and other giants.
 After travelling to London, Sophie and the BFG must convince Queen Elizabeth to help them get rid of all of the bad giants once and for all.Written by

-It was on the first day of filming Bridge of Spies (2015), Steven Spielberg's dramatic Cold War thriller, that he realized he had found his BFG.
-Renowned stage actor Mark Rylance was playing convicted Soviet spy Rudolf Ivanovich Abel, a character far removed from that of the sweet, but simple giant depicted in this movie.
+It was on the first day of filming Bridge of Spies (2015), producer and director Steven Spielberg's dramatic Cold War thriller, that Spielberg realized he had found his BFG.
+Renowned stage actor Mark Rylance was playing convicted Soviet spy Rudolf Abel, a character far removed from that of the sweet, but simple giant depicted in this movie.
 While Spielberg was aware of Rylance's profound range as an actor, and in fact had been following his career for some time, something else clicked that day.
-"Mark would go into complete character transformation when the camera was rolling", said Spielberg, "and while he is one of the greatest stage actors ever, it was the Mark in-between takes that really touched my heart.
+"Mark would go into complete character transformation when the camera was rolling", said Spielberg, "and while he is one of the greatest stage actors ever, it was the Mark in between takes that really touched my heart.
 It was then that I knew he could do anything."
 Spielberg continued, "I could have made 'The BFG' with actors on oversized sets using a digital blend, but I wanted the giants to look beyond human.
-The only way I could capture magic with the giants was to animate them based on the performances of the actors I was casting and have the animation be super photo-realistic."
+The only way I could capture magic with the giants was to animate them based on the performances of the actors I was casting and have the animation be super-photo-realistic."
 See more »

 During the opening when Sophie is reading her book she uses a torch with an obvious LED bulb.
 The film is set in 1983, way before LED torches were a thing.
 See more »